dhanusm-13/Healthcre_tracker/README.md

 ## 🧠 Notes

+* Bootstrap is used via CDN for responsive styling
-* Virtual environment is excluded from version control
+* Virtual environment and runtime files are excluded from version control
+* Local data (if any) should be stored inside the `instance/` folder
 * This project is intended for learning and local development
-* Ensure the correct Python interpreter is selected in VS Code
-* Dependencies are managed via `requirements.txt`

 ---

 ## 📌 Author

-**Dhanu S M**
+**Dhananjaya S M**
 GitHub: [https://github.com/dhanusm-13](https://github.com/dhanusm-13)